computer-lab/computerlab.io/source/_posts/silent-standup-alternative-to-communication-theater.md

 (this idea of visibile project state is the core of kanban, or "see-board").
 Many teams practicing a mix of both scrum and kanban (so-called "scrumban") probably continue doing standup not because it facilitates communication, but because it helps instill time discipline.

-This simplified form of "punching in" can be especially important for distributed teams.
+This simplified form of "punching in" can be especially important for distributed teams or as a way to create power distance between employees and owners of firms.
+If the c-suite does not participate in standups, it leads to a dynamic where employees are constantly being held to account for their shortcomings, while the c-suite is off "meeting with the board/investors".

 Agile is supposed to favor people and interactions over processes and tools, so it's worth rethinking the standup to reduce communication theater in favor of